-These volcanic materials were deposited into the sea and then eroded and finally washed up onto the shore leaving the impressive dark sand that we see today.
+These volcanic materials were deposited into the sea and then were eroded over time.
+Eventually they washed up onto the shore, leaving the impressive dark sand that we see today.

-St Kitts & Nevis both have volcanoes on them.
-Mount Liamuiga, on St Kitts, and Nevis Peak, on Nevis, are both volcanoes that can be found on the islands and due to this volcanic landscape, over the years black sand has formed.
+Mount Liamuiga on St Kitts and Nevis Peak on Nevis are both volcanoes that can be found on the islands and due to this volcanic landscape, over the years black sand has formed.

-This is true for many Caribbean islands as many of these islands were formed due to volcanic eruptions.
+The same is true for many islands in the Caribbean as many of these islands were formed due to volcanic eruptions.

 And that’s it!